 7. Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes.
-8. Turn the engine off and wait approximately one minute.
-Recheck the oil level.
-9. Inspect the area around the drain plug and oil filter for leaks.
+8. Turn the engine off.
+Check the oil level in the oil level inspection window.
+The oil level should be between the low and high marks.
+9. Inspect the area around the screen/filter cap for leaks.